5GZORRO/mda/README.md

 <img src="https://www.5gzorro.eu/wp-content/uploads/2019/11/5GZorro-D12-1024x539-copia.png" width="200" />

-> This page holds the first description of the MDA component.
-This component is the responsibility of Altice Labs, under the supervision of José Bonnet.
-Please use the GitHub issues to report bugs or contact the development team through Slack channel
+> This page holds an early description of MDA.
+This component is under the responsibility of Altice Labs, with supervision of André Gomes & Bruno Santos.
+Please use the GitHub issues to report bugs or contact the development team through 5GZorro's Slack channel.